willis7/keywords-toupper/README.md

 # SQL KEYWORDS TO UPPER

-Simple app to convert SQL keywords to upercase.
+Simple app to convert SQL keywords to uppercase.

 ## Build